p0dalirius/Coercer/README.md

   --no-pass             Don't ask for password (useful for -k) -v, --verbose
   -a, --analyze
   -k, --kerberos        Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters.
-If valid credentials cannot be found, it will use the ones
+If valid credentials cannot be found, it
-                        specified in the command line --dc-ip ip address    IP Address of the domain controller.
+                        will use the ones specified in the command line --dc-ip ip address    IP Address of the domain controller.
 If omitted it will use the domain part (FQDN) specified in the target parameter
+  -l LISTENER, --listener LISTENER
+                        IP address or hostname of the listener machine -t TARGET, --target TARGET
+                        IP address or hostname of the target machine -f TARGETS_FILE, --targets-file TARGETS_FILE
-  --target-ip ip address
+                        IP address or hostname of the target machine --target-ip ip address
                         IP Address of the target machine.
 If omitted it will use whatever was specified as target.
-This is useful when target is the NetBIOS name or Kerberos name and you cannot resolve it
+This is useful when target is the NetBIOS name or
+                        Kerberos name and you cannot resolve it
 ```

 ## Demonstration